panda3d/panda3d-docs/distribution/index.rst

 `Setuptools <https://setuptools.readthedocs.io/en/latest/>`__.
 These packages can then be hosted on a website or store front for distribution to end users.

-The new Setuptools-based process is a replacement for :ref:`the old distribution method <using-the-legacy-distribution-method>`, which was more complex to use and maintain, required special builds of Panda3D, and did not work with Python 3.
+The new Setuptools-based process is a replacement for the old distribution method, which was more complex to use and maintain, required special builds of Panda3D, and did not work with Python 3.

 From the `Setuptools
 documentation <https://setuptools.readthedocs.io/en/latest/>`__, "Setuptools